informatics-lab/intake_informaticslab/README.md

 ## Licence

-Please note datasets have different licences and not all are fully open, e.g. some prohibit non-commercial.
+Please note that individual datasets have different licenses and not all are fully open, e.g. some prohibit non-commercial use.

 *Please ensure that you full understand the licence terms of the dataset before using that data.*